penright/OpenGarage-Firmware/README.md

   * Wireless signal strength and assesment provided in table
   * Hide Blynk token field to focus on wireless access only to make Blynk, IFTTT and MQTT procedures match
 * Option page changes
-  * Support for added functions - like magnetic switch sensor type and close at certain time
+  * Support for switch/magnetic sensor type
+  * Added support for close at a certain time
   * Support for vehicle detection threshold
-  * Support for seperately enabling open/close change notifications
+  * Support for seperately enabling open/close change notifications by type (Door Open seperate from Door close for example)
   * Vehicle change notification option added - but not yet wired in
 * API Changes
   * Explicit close or open support added, unlike a click these are state aware (allows you to easily fire off a close activity without worrying or first querying if the door is actually open and vice versa)